adam-macioszek/lotr-sdk/README.md

 ```

 ## Testing
-- No real unit/end-to-end/integration testing was done, I merely validated the common use cases.
+- No real unit/end-to-end/integration testing was done, I merely validated the common use cases as you can see in cmd/main.go.